Summary of Habit 4

-We think about succeeding in terms of someone else losing – If I win, you lose, if you win, I lose.
+We think about succeeding in terms of someone else losing – if I win, you lose, if you win, I lose.
 It’s the mentality of fighting for a larger piece of the pie.
 But what if both of us could eat some of the pie and be fully satisfied?

-When it is not possible to reach a Win Win solution, then you should suggest a “No Deal.”
+When it is impossible to reach a win-win solution, you should suggest a “No Deal.”
 This has remained the habit of highly effective people.

-Why is the Fourth Habit so important?
+Why is Habit 4 so Important?

-It will bring more “luck” in your life too.
+It will bring more “luck” in your life, too.

 In Covey’s terms, the Fourth Habit helps make deposits in the emotional bank account of the person you are dealing with.